ReactPoland/React-Convention-Book/text/303_add_edit_publish_articles_frontend.md

 export default ArticleCard;
 ```

-... as you can find above, we have imported required components from the material-ui/Card that will help our home page looking prettier.
+... as you can find above, we have imported required components from the ***material-ui/Card*** that will help our home page's articles list looking nice.
 The next step is to improve our ArticleCard's render function with the following:
 ```
 render() {
   let title = this.props.title || 'no title provided';